learnk8s/learnk8s.io/src/requests-limits/content.md

 **Requests and limits depend on how much memory and CPU the application uses.**

-Those values are also affected by how the application s used.
+Those values are also affected by how the application is used.

 An application that serves static pages might have a memory and CPU mostly static.